African Wildlife – Discovering MARA

 Source : static1.squarespace.com

 This is an area west of the Mara River, beneath the Oloololo escarpment known called the Mara Triangle.
-This is not only the most productive part of the entire Serengeti-Mara ecosystem in context of grass nutrition but is also spectacularly scenic.
+This is not only the most productive part of the entire Serengeti-Mara ecosystem in the context of grass nutrition but is also spectacularly scenic.
 In certain places, the grassy plains are dotted with widely spaced Balanites trees providing the landscape with an almost manicured look, which together with the steep-sided escarpment and broad Mara River, does provide a breathtaking and beautiful backdrop for enthusiastic wildlife photographers.

-The Mara Triangle has been efficiently managed by the Mara Conservancy for the past 15 years – evidenced quite well in the guides’ discipline, successful anti-poaching efforts and impressive road infrastructure.
+The Mara Triangle has been efficiently managed by the Mara Conservancy for the past 15 years – evidenced quite well in the guides’ discipline, successful anti-poaching efforts, and impressive road infrastructure.
 For the most part of the year, the Mara Triangle receives the lowest density of visitors in the Greater Maasai Mara, having just two lodges within its perimeters and a few on the northern border.

 Covering an area of over 500 square kilometers, the Mara Triangle is the home to seasonal marshes, open plains, and gallery forest habitats, providing a suitable home for a great diversity of mammals and birds.
 In other words, this is Angama Mara’s wonderland.